chasenyc/cs-job-advice/README.md

 **Build a network**

 One of the most important things you can do is to keep a network of friends who work in the field.
 Getting a job working somewhere you know someone is so much easier than cold applying places.
 For most people having an ex-coworker recommend you will go a long way to making the interview process a lot easier.
 Having someone vouch for you gives you a great positive bias the moment you walk in the door, it wont 100% guarantee you a job but it certainly gives you a leg up.
 That is why so many companies payout high referral bonuses to employees, because it makes their lives a whole lot easier to find someone they know they can trust (and they don't have to pay a recruiter).

+## Other Resources
+Below is a list of resources that I have found extremely helpful.
+While I have not used every product I'm listing resources I know have a proven track record of success.
+You can see the [full list here](resources/links.md).